georational/stargenerator/README.md

 # Stargenerator
-Generates DNS and web traffic by loading webpages from the Top 1M of Alexa.
+Generates DNS and web traffic by loading web pages from the Top 1M of Alexa.
 Forked from **lcpdn/traffic_generator**

 * Download PhantomJS from http://phantomjs.org/download.html
 * Unzip the files
-* Copy the Stargenerator files at the root of your PhantomJS directory
+* Copy the Stargenerator files to the root of your PhantomJS directory
 * Execute ./generate.sh with
 `nohup ./generate.sh > pictures/stargenerator.txt &`
 * Timer preset to execute between 0.01AM and 6.59AM